Create a Grammar Assignment

 You can then either share the link on Remind or click the "Copy link" button to copy the link and then paste that link into an email, messaging app, or LMS (Google Classroom, Moodle, Blackboard, Canvas, etc.).
 Students will then need to click that link to access the assignment.

-You can also tell students that there is a new assignment in SpanishDict and instruct them to log into their SpanishDict accounts, click "Classrooms" at the top of the page, click on their class, and then click on the title of the assignment to open it.
+You can also tell students that there is a new assignment on SpanishDictionary.com and instruct them to log into their SpanishDictionary.com accounts, click the three dots followed by "Classrooms" at the top of the page, click on their class, and then click on the title of the assignment to open it.